Featured

 For current reports of bugs in the Enchantments, follow an online group like Enchantments Hiking & Backpacking on Facebook.

+Insect repellant is one of my essentials to pack on the thru hike.
 Some hikers completely avoid insect repellants and instead use mosquito net clothing items.
 Head nets are most popular.
-They can be a bit claustrophobic on a hot day, but they work 99% to prevent bites.

 A friend and I tried battery-powered repellants that emit a high-pitched ultrasonic sound — and she discovered that they attracted bees.
 That doesn’t mean they wouldn’t work for you.